itu-square/privugger/README.md

 ## Installation

-Privugger is a tool written entirely in Python and can be installed using the pip packet manager.
+Privugger is a tool written entirely in Python and can be installed using the pip package manager.

 `pip install privugger`